-- 1. The unit must send active MW, Wind Speed and Wind Direction via SCADA/ICCP; values sent to PJM cannot be static or flat-lined for an extended period of time and must be within reasonable limits. - The unit must electronically receive control signals, including Economic Basepoint, Curtailment Flag, and the Generator On Reason (GENRUNR). - 3.
+- The unit must send active MW17 Wind Speed, and Wind Direction, Temperature, and Pressure for wind farms; and Solar Irradiance and Back Panel -Temperature for solar parks via SCADA/ICCP; values sent to PJM cannot be static or flat-lined for an extended period of time and must be within reasonable limits. - The unit must electronically receive control signals, including Economic Basepoint, Curtailment Flag, and the Generator On Reason (GENRUNR). - 3.
 All eDART generator outage tickets must be up to date.